mgutale/Product-Categorisation/README.md

 ## 1. Introduction

-This is a retail project which involves in product categorisation.
-Getting the correct product categorisation a very important step for online retail shops.
-In the old days, the categorisation used to be completed manually which is a tideos job however in todays modern technology, many online retailer employ machine learning tactics to automate this process.
+This is a retail project which aims to categorise multi-level products into categories automaticaly by using machine learning.
+Getting the correct product categorisation is a very important step for online retailers.
+In the old days, the categorisation was done manually which used to take a tremendous amount of time and resource however in todays modern technology, many online retailer employ machine learning techniques to automate this process.

 ## 2. Problem Definition